 The Commonwealth is organized into three separate branches of government - executive, legislative and judicial - as defined in the Constitution.
-Five officials of the Commonwealth's executive branch are elected in statewide elections for four-year terms expiring on the dates shown below.
+Five officials of the Commonwealth's executive branch are elected in statewide elections for four-year terms expiring on the dates shown on the next page.